AAdewunmi/EBookStore-Django-App/README.md

 ----
-Stripe Payment API: Stripe payment module coded up but Stripe Payment API key not included!
+Stripe and Paypal Payment API: Stripe and PayPal payment module's have been coded up (separately) and individual SDK's installed.
+However, you will have to generate your own API keys for both modules!
 ----